Alonso hits 50th homer; deGrom, Mets beat Reds 8-1

-New York’s rookie first baseman hit his major league-leading 50th home run, Jacob deGrom pitched shutout ball for seven innings and the Mets beat the Cincinnati Reds 8-1 Friday night.
+CINCINNATI (AP)Pete Alonso hit his major league-leading 50th home run, Jacob deGrom pitched shutout ball for seven innings and the New York Mets beat the Cincinnati Reds 8-1 Friday night.

-“It was always in the realm of possibility,” Alonso said.
-“It’s hard to wrap my mind around it.
-It means the world to me, but I don’t think I’ll be able to appreciate it until after the season.”

-Amed Rosario hit a two-run homer and Jeff McNeil added a solo shot for the Mets, who remained 3 1/2 games behind Milwaukee for the second NL wild card after the Brewers beat the Pirates 10-1.
+Amed Rosario hit a two-run homer and Jeff McNeil added a solo shot for the Mets, who opened the day 3 1/2 games behind Milwaukee for the second NL wild card.
+The Brewers hosted Pittsburgh on Friday night.

-Cincinnati is 72-82, assuring itself a sixth straight losing season and 16th in 19 seasons.

 The Reds intentionally walked Alonso during New York’s three-run ninth.